dope-dependent/CS20006A3/README.txt

                         Windows 10

 RUNNING THE APPLICATION
-Please note, you cannot build the App.cpp AppTest.cpp and UnitTest.cpp files together because each one of them contains a main() functions.
+Please note, you cannot build the _App.cpp _AppTest.cpp and _UnitTest.cpp files together because each one of them contains a main() functions.
 More than one main() function in a given build are not recommended.

 ***** LINUX *****
 *   Linux implementation is made using makefile
-*   To run the App.cpp file, enter the following commands make
+*   To run the _App.cpp file, enter the following commands make

-*   TO run the AppTest.cpp file, enter the following commands make test
+*   TO run the _AppTest.cpp file, enter the following commands make test

-*   To run the UnitTest.cpp file, enter the following commands make unit-test
+*   To run the _UnitTest.cpp file, enter the following commands make unit-test

-*   To run the App.cpp file and output contents in a txt file (AppOutput.txt) make all-text
+*   To run the _App.cpp file and output contents in a txt file (AppOutput.txt) make all-text

-*   To run the AppTest.cpp file and output contents in a text file (AppTestOutput.txt) make test-text
+*   To run the _AppTest.cpp file and output contents in a text file (AppTestOutput.txt) make test-text

-*   To run the UnitTest.cpp file and output contents in a text file (UnitTestOutput.txt) make unit-test-text
+*   To run the _UnitTest.cpp file and output contents in a text file (UnitTestOutput.txt) make unit-test-text

+***** WINDOWS *****
+*   To compile the _App.cpp file, enter on the terminal g++ -Wall Station.cpp Railways.cpp BookingClass.cpp Booking.cpp Passenger.cpp Date.cpp _App.cpp -o _App.exe

+*   To compile the _AppTest.cpp file enter on the terminal g++ -Wall Station.cpp Railways.cpp BookingClass.cpp Booking.cpp Passenger.cpp Date.cpp _AppTest.cpp -o _AppTest.exe

+*   To compile the _UnitTest.cpp file enter on the terminal g++ -Wall Station.cpp Railways.cpp BookingClass.cpp Booking.cpp Passenger.cpp Date.cpp _UnitTest.cpp -o _UnitTest.exe

+*   Now you can run the respective executables (_App.exe, _AppTest.exe and _UnitTest)

 APPLICATION AND TESTING FILES
-*   App.cpp
+*   _App.cpp
     This contains all the modifiable static constants, and is used to run the app.
 Please change all changeable constants on the top of this file when required.
 Do NOT delete anything, you should only change their values.
 All the modifiable attributes have been mentioned at the top

-*   AppTest.cpp
+*   _AppTest.cpp
     This contains the application test file which has been given in the assignment.
 Similar arguments follow as above.

-*   UnitTest.cpp
+*   _UnitTest.cpp
     This contains and calls all the Unit Tests (please check the Testplan.txt file).
 Depending on the class whose unit test you need to call, you can comment out the remaining portion.
     Please note that implementation of these tests is done in the respective .cpp files of the respective classes.